johannschopplich/nuxt-kql/docs/guide/example-kirby-blocks.md

 // `#nuxt-kql` may find a special place in your heart just for providing types import { KirbyBlock } from '#nuxt-kql'

-// Fetch the page but select relevant content only const { data } = await useQuery({
+// Select page content needed for a simple page const { data } = await useQuery({
   query: 'kirby.page("notes/across-the-ocean")',
   select: {